elixir-europe/rdmkit/pages/your_domain/plant_sciences/plant_sciences.md

 * If you or your partners collect data into data management platforms:
   * If it implements BrAPI, you can exchange data using BrAPI calls.
   * If it doesn’t implement BrAPI, the simplest solution would be to export data into the MIAPPE spreadsheet template, or another formally defined data template.
-* For data deposition, it is highly recommended that you opt for one of the many [repositories that implement BrAPI](https://www.brapi.org/servers), as they enhance findability through the ELIXIR plant data discovery service, [FAIDARE](https://urgi.versailles.inrae.fr/faidare/) and machine actionable access to MIAPPE compliant data.
+* For data deposition, it is highly recommended that you opt for one of the many [repositories that implement BrAPI](https://www.brapi.org/servers), as they enhance findability through the ELIXIR plant data discovery service, [FAIDARE](https://urgi.versailles.inrae.fr/faidare/), enable machine actionable access to MIAPPE compliant data and validation of that compliance.

 ## Integrating plant phenotypic and molecular data